genforge/inventory_tools/inventory_tools/docs/faceted_search.md

 This is how you can create and manage your specification. you can go to `/all-products`, you will see listed Item and Filter(s) on left.

 ### Note:
-`Specification` and `Specification Values` are reusable as long as the grouping of items is done correctly.
-You may want to create new specifications for different types of goods.
+`Specification` and `Specification Values` are reusable as long as the grouping of Items is done correctly.
+You may want to create new Specifications for different types of goods.